IMPORTANT SAFETY INFORMATION

 - Your child may be more likely to get new infections.
 Also, old infections may become active.
 Tell your doctor if you see any signs of an infection.
 Contact your doctor at the first sign of an infection or fever.
 Signs of infection are fever, cough, vomiting, or diarrhea.
 Other signs may be flu or any open cuts or sores

-- Your child might develop high blood pressure, or retain too much fluid.
-As a result of this, your doctor may recommend some changes to your child’s diet, such as eating less salt and taking certain supplements
+- Your child might develop high blood pressure, retain too much salt and water, or have low blood potassium levels.
+As a result of this, your doctor may recommend some changes to your child’s diet, such as eating less salt or taking certain supplements

 - Vaccines may not work well when people are on Acthar.
 Talk to your doctor about which vaccines are safe to use when your child is taking Acthar